Moody-Tunes/crucible/README.md

 ### Running Locust

-To run the locust load simulator, run the `locust` command from the repository directory
+To run the locust load simulator, run the `locust` command from the repository directory passing a locustfile as an argument with the `-f` argument.

-`(venv) locust`
+`(venv) locust -f locustfiles/<locustfile>.py`

 This will start the locust server on port 8089 of the machine running locust.
 Next, navigate to `localhost:8089` in a webbrowser to view the locust interface.
 You should see a page that looks like this: